tahajaiti/MEZIKKA/README.md

 - **Music Creation**
   - Use an in-app music creation tool with recording support
   - Assign unique keys to songs for saving and loading music state
-  - Upload, edit, and delete songs
+  - Upload, and delete songs
 - **Playlists**
   - Create public playlists with custom covers and names
   - Edit and delete playlists